Dangers Exist On Every Trail

 Unexpected or quick changing weather is the big reason for extra clothing.
 Your strategy for clothing is all about layering and good breathe-ability.
 When this strategy is successful it prevents overheating or sweating which causes dehydration.
 If not corrected you can get hypothermia in cold weather and heat exhaustion in hot weather.
 The one thing to always remember is that the most appropriate hiking clothing is non-cotton.

 Look for lightweight sweat wicking fabrics that lay close to skin.
-Wool, fleece and Gore-Tex are great materials for hiking clothing.
-Likewise, jackets with zippered vents in the armpits and pants with vented leg areas are great.
+Wool, fleece and Gore-Tex are great materials for hiking tops, jackets and pants.
+Likewise, rain jackets with zippered vents in the armpits and pants with vented leg areas are great.
 Having vents allows excess body heat to escape in times of heavy exercise in severe weather.

 If you have poor circulation it’s also a good idea to bring Gore-Tex or wool gloves.
-Pack ones that allow you to perform tasks such as holding objects when trekking terrain.
+Pack ones that allow you to perform tasks such as holding objects when travelling steep terrain.

-One last item bonus item I take is plastic shopping bags for trekking through water.
-Place them over the dry socks inside your boots to add a layer of water-proofing.
+One last bonus gear item I take, is plastic shopping bags for walking through flooded trails.
+Place them over the socks inside your boots to add a layer of water-proofing.
+Doing so will help lower the risk of ruining a fun day hike.

 5. First Aid Kit

-Self reliance is critical in the outdoors as many hikes are in areas without cell service.
-In fact, it’s ideal for hikers take a wilderness first aid course before heading outdoors.
+Self-reliance is critical in the outdoors as many hikes are in areas without cell service.
+In fact, it’s ideal for everyone to take a wilderness first aid course before heading outdoors.

 Next, bring a well-stocked small first aid kit whenever you venture outdoors.
 For the first aid kit, build your own or buy an excellent ready-made kit from a rescue organization.
-Good kits should contain items like gauze, pads, bandages, disinfectants, a splint, and so on.
-I also customize my kit with over-the-counter pain killers, tweezers and gear repair tape.
+Good kits should contain items such as gauze, pads, bandages, disinfectants, a splint, and so on.
+I also customize my kit with over-the-counter painkillers, tweezers and gear repair tape.
 Having these items can make all the difference in a survival event.

 6. Emergency Shelter